molarmanful/RETURN/README.md

 - `>`: Check if top item is greater than 0.
 - `'a`: Push subsequent charcode to stack.
 - `"..."`: Push a series of charcodes to a new stack until another `"` is met.
+- `¦`: Split a number into a stack with its individual digits.
+- `§`: Join a stack into a number.
+- `¨`: Split a stack along top item.
+- `°`: Join a stack with top item.
 - `.`: Output top item.
 - `,`: Output top item as charcode.
 - <code>`</code>: Push entire input into a new stack.